nrwl/workshop-nx-labs/rxjs/lab-2.md

 ### Investigate

-This ^ code works great to manage and control REST server qeuries.
+This ^ code works great to manage and control REST server queries.

 There is, however, a **bad practice** code implementation here.. and an actual super-subtle **race-condition** bug!